i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 ### Application section options

-Many application section options were renamed.
+Many application section options were added or renamed.
 See the [CHANGELOG](CHANGELOG) for further details.

 ### Syslog proxy daemon ( syslogproxyd )